Corporate Social Responsibility Project

 PTTEP Teenergy is an initiative of PTTEP in cooperation with the Department of National Parks, Wildlife and Plant Conservation, the Department of Environmental Quality Promotion, the Office of the Basic Education Commission and the Foundation for Khao Yai National Park Protection.
 The youths will have a chance to learn about natural and environmental conservations from the experts such as Sasin Chalermlarp, chairman of Sueb Nakasatien Foundation, Professor Emeritus Dr. Pilai Poonswad, Thailand’s leading hornbill researcher and Dr. Patrapol Maneeorn, a respected veterinarian better known as Dr. Lot.

-Currently, more than 800 students from secondary schools participated in PTTEP Teenergy.
+To date, more than 800 secondary school students participated in youth camps.
 Over 50 social development and conservation projects were initiated and implemented in their communities by them.
-PTTEP is proud that the seeds of environmental conservation have been sowed and thriving spectacularly.
+PTTEP is proud that the seeds of environmental conservation were sown and have thrived spectacularly.

 PTTEP has carried out analysis on Social Return on Investment (SROI) of this project by measuring the social impact of the program with the financial quantification calculation (monetization).
 This method is intended to measure the value of the financial impact of the program that compares to the value of the impact to the cost of the program that has been invested into.
-In 2018, it appears that the value of the SROI ratio is 1.06: 1.
+It appears that the value of the SROI ratio is 1.93 : 1.